-Geopolitics and nationalism created borders only to be taken down by technology that led to the inevitability of outsourcing and new opportunities.
+Geopolitics and nationalism created borders and trade rules – only to be taken down by technology that inevitably led to outsourcing and new opportunities.

-At the mention of outsourcing, either the body shivers with dread or the excitement rises.
+At the mention of outsourcing, either people either shiver with dread or the excitement rises.
 In ‘first world’ countries, there is a concern over losing jobs due to offshoring.
-For the people in the Philippines, it presents new opportunities.
+For the people in the Philippines and other outsourcing destinations, it presents new opportunities.

 Outsourcing itself as a concept has been around for ages.
 From small to big companies, subcontracting has always been a part of most businesses.
 From products to services, it evolved to include core processes.